 Once you are checked in and Ready to head to the Parks, how can you travel?

-different parks, it just depends on your schedule and what fits your style.
+There are advantages to taking several modes of travel to several different parks, it just depends on your schedule and what fits your style.

 Using the Disney Bus System to get around Walt Disney World

 Buses are always available, starting from an hour before the park opens and run an hour after it closes.
 This also takes effect if there are “Early Magic Hours” and “After Magic Hours,” which means if the park opens at 8:00am, buses will run as early as 7:00am, or if they close at 1:00am, then you’ll have transportation until 2:00am available.
 Some advantages to taking buses is that they will drop you off at the bus depot at the front of the park at all Resorts.
 This is especially beneficial if you are traveling to Magic Kingdom, as if you take your own car and park, you are in for a longer trek than you think.
 The parking lot is no where near the front of Magic Kingdom, so people who take their own car will actually park in the parking lot, take a tram to the transportation and ticket center, and then you have three options from there: Take the monorail around to the front gates, take the ferry across the water to the front gates, walk around a mile to get there, or in a rare occasion there are a few buses waiting here to take you to the front gate.
 Also, if you are driving your own car, then make sure you remember where you park.
 This parking lot has more parking spaces than I’ve ever seen, and it can be easy to get lost.